devnich/r-programming/README.md

         stop("temp must be a numeric vector")
       }
       celcius <- (temp - 32) * (5/9)

       return(celcius)
     }
     ```

 ## Working with rich data

+1. Calculate the total GDP for each entry in the data set

+    ``` r
+    gdp <- gapminder$pop * gapminder$gdpPercap
+    ```

-1. Write a function to perform a total GDP calculation on a filtered
+2. Write a function to perform a total GDP calculation on a filtered
     subset of your data.

     ``` r